 Teach Science to Kids with these Fun Chapter Books

-Chapter books are a great way to both teach and reinforce understanding of concepts in science.
-They are a great way to get some learning into your bedtime reading routine.
-These books can be a great way to supplement a homeschool science curriculum as well.
+Chapter books are a great way to both teach and reinforce understanding of concepts in the sciences.
+And they're a great way to get some learning into a nightly bedtime reading routine.
+These books can be a great way to supplement either a public school or homeschool science curriculum.
 They cover a large number of scientific concepts.
 The Magic School Bus series and Andrew Lost are good for all elementary ages.
-The other books are appropriate for elementary and middle school kids.
+The other books are appropriate for later grades in elementary school and for middle school kids.

 The following is a list of chapter books that teach scientific concepts through fun and entertaining stories.
 These books are aimed at elementary and middle school aged students.

 The Magic School Bus book series has many great books that use fun stories to teach science.
 There is a series of chapter books that are appropriate for all elementary school grades.
 The books cover germs, magnetism, space, bats, bones, sharks and more.
 In addition to a fun story, the books teach a lot of science.